Animal welfare regulations

 Reporting requirements brought forward

-The provisions of the Animal Welfare Act 1999 that enable the Director-General of MPI to require exporters to provide reports on the welfare of exported animals during their journey and for up to 30 days post-arrival will come into force on 25 August 2016.
+The provisions of the Animal Welfare Act 1999 that enable the Director-General of MPI to require exporters to provide reports on the welfare of exported animals during their journey and for up to 30 days post-arrival came into force on 25 August 2016.

 These provisions would have come into force in May 2020 but a Commencement Order allows for their earlier introduction.